1979 Formula One season: Race 8: France

 With the two Swedish drivers in Formula 1 having died (Ronnie Peterson after an accident at Monza and Gunnar Nilsson a few weeks later from cancer), there was no interest and therefore no money for a Swedish GP in 1979 and so there was a 5-week gap between Monaco at the end of May and the French GP at the fast Dijon-Prenois circuit.

 The break was used for testing and a lot of the cars were modified.
 Just after Monaco James Hunt announced that he was quitting F1 and so he was replaced by Keke Rosberg.
 Patrick Depailler blew all hopes he had of a successful season by breaking both his legs in a hang-gliding accident and so Ligier asked Jacky Ickx to take over its second car.
-Derek Daly also decided that he was wasting his time with Ensign and went back to Formula 2.
+Derek Daly also decided that he was wasting his time with Ensign and went back to Formula Two.
 Ensign tried to hire Tiff Needell but he was denied a superlicence and so the drive went to Patrick Gaillard.
-The entry also included Bruno Giacomelli in the Alfa Romeo, Arturo Merzario and Hector Rebaque.
+The entry also included Bruno Giacomelli in the Alfa Romeo, Arturo Merzario and Héctor Rebaque.
 Renault had made a big effort to be competitive in France and the result was that Jean-Pierre Jabouille and won pole with Rene Arnoux second fastest.
 Then came Gilles Villeneuve (Ferrari) and Nelson Piquet (Brabham).
 The third row featured World Championship leader Jody Scheckter (Ferrari) and Niki Lauda in the second Brabham while the top 10 was completed by Alan Jones (Williams), Jacques Laffite (Ligier), Clay Regazzoni (Williams) and Jean-Pierre Jarier (Tyrrell).
 With ATS withdrawing Hans Stuck because of a fight with Goodyear only Gaillard and Merzario failed to qualify.